Comprehensive Dental Hygiene

-Since gum disease affects almost 50% of adults in the U.S. (Center for Disease Control), we perform a comprehensive assessment during your exam to check for any signs of periodontal disease.
+Since gum disease affects almost 50% of adults in the U.S. (Centers for Disease Control), we perform a comprehensive assessment during your exam to check for any signs of periodontal disease.

-Digital 3D imaging may be appropriate in your situation to determine exact positioning of your teeth.
+Digital 3D imaging may be appropriate in your situation to determine the exact positioning of your teeth.

 The American Dental Association (ADA) recommends fluoride treatments based on your risk for developing cavities.
 Our team evaluates if your risk for cavities is low, moderate, or high, based on criteria outlined by the ADA.

-Most individuals with low risk are offered a fluoride treatment twice a year.
+Most individuals with low risk receive fluoride treatment twice a year.

-Moderate risk individuals are offered fluoride twice a year as well as a take-home fluoride product to help reduce the chance of them getting another cavity.
+Moderate-risk individuals receive fluoride twice a year and a take-home fluoride product to help reduce the chance of them getting another cavity.

-Individuals with a high risk for cavities may be offered fluoride treatment more than twice a year, a take-home fluoride product, as well as an antimicrobial rinse to reduce the cavity-causing bacteria.
+Individuals with a high risk for cavities may receive fluoride treatment more than twice a year, a take-home fluoride product, and an antimicrobial rinse to reduce the cavity-causing bacteria.